hello-nrfcloud/map/docs/tutorial/lwm2m-data.md

 All device data is described using LwM2M objects, which have been registered in [our protocol repository](https://github.com/hello-nrfcloud/proto-map) .

-This allows us to display arbitrary device data in a user-friendly way, with detail explanation of each value.
+This allows the application to display device data in a user-friendly way, with detailed explanation of each value and serves as a generic protocol that is independent of device type and connection.

-Click the `⌄` icon of _Environment_ to explore the data this device has sent.
+Click the `⌄` icon of _Environment_ to explore some of the data this device has sent.